loning/the-math/docs/psi-collapse-zfc/chapter-16-collapse-set-theory-post-zfc-language.md

 $$X = \lbrace x : \psi \circ P_x \downarrow x \rbrace$$

-Every element x has a generating pattern Pₓ that consciousness collapses to produce x.
+Every element x has a generating pattern Pₓ that observer collapses to produce x.

 ## 16.3 The Axioms of CST